UniBreakfast/web-dev-knowledge-graph/requirements/user-stories.md

   7. User may select a node name from the list.
   8. User makes input value the exact name of a node by typing, pasting or selecting it from the list.
   9. As soon as that happen the node with that name becomes "current".
-  10. Left panel now shows that node name, description and list of names of nodes having links to and from it.
+  10. Left panel now shows that node name, description and the list of names of nodes having links to and from it.
   11. Change of input value to something other than a node name doesn't change the current node.

 [Back to top](#user-stories)